digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-09-18-cross-border-access-to-data-council-of-europe-submission.md

   - Reports

 ---
-Today, 18 September 2017, a global coalition of civil society organisations, led by [European Digital Rights (EDRi)][1] and including Digital Rights Watch, submitted to the Council of Europe [its comments on how protect human rights][2] when developing new rules on cross-border access to electronic evidence (“e-evidence”).
+Today, 18 September 2017, a global coalition of civil society organisations, led by [European Digital Rights (EDRi)][1] and including Digital Rights Watch, submitted to the Council of Europe [its comments on how protect human rights][2] when developing new rules on cross-border access to electronic evidence ("e-evidence").
 The Council of Europe is currently preparing an additional protocol to the Cybercrime Convention.

 E-evidence refers to digital or electronic evidence, such as contents of social media, emails, messaging services or data held in the cloud &#8211; access to which is often required in criminal investigations.
 Since in the digital environment the geographical borders are often blurred, investigations require cross-border cooperation between multiple public authorities and between public authorities and the private sector.